RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

-This suggests that, whenever RBF-HS gets caught in redundant re-explorations of subtrees and thus requires notably more time than HS-Tree, the allowance of a relatively short run of HS-Tree (until it creates 400 nodes) before switching to RBF-HS can already yield to a runtime comparable to HS-Tree.
-One reason for this phenomenon is that RBF-HS can save a significant number of re-explorations through the information gained by the initial breadth-first exploration of the top of the search tree.
-A potential second reason might be the above-mentioned high expense of managing an increasingly large queue of open nodes required by HS-Tree, as opposed to a set of open nodes of smaller and almost fixed size in case of HBF-HS. \item \emph{HBF-HS allows to almost ``cap'' the used memory:} The number of nodes in memory additionally consumed by HBF-HS after the switch (at 400 nodes) to RBF-HS was less than 2\,\% on average, and never more than 4\,\%, compared to the number of nodes where the switch takes place.
+\item \emph{HBF-HS allows to almost ``cap'' the used memory:} The number of nodes in memory additionally consumed by HBF-HS after the switch (at 400 nodes) to RBF-HS was less than 2\,\% on average, and never more than 4\,\%, compared to the number of nodes in memory at the time the switch was executed.
 Similar and only slightly higher values could be observed for HBF-HS performing the switch at 200 (3\,\% exceedence on average) and 100 (7\,\%) generated nodes.
-This suggests that the consumed amount of memory can practically often be more or less arbitrarily limited by the definition of a suitable switch condition\footnote{In fact, there is theoretical evidence supporting that.
-That is, HBF-HS will never exceed the number of nodes already in memory when the switch takes place by more than a number of nodes linear in the problem size.
-Stated in terms of Sec.~\ref{sec:algo_complexity}, the memory overhead beyond the memory consumption at the time of the switch is bounded by $|\mc_{\max}| * |\minC|$.
-This follows directly from the linear space complexity of RBF-HS (cf.\ Theorem~\ref{thm:complexity}).} ---of course, only as long as the specified limit is not lower than the (very low) memory requirement of standalone RBF-HS. \item \emph{Performance independent of number of computed diagnoses and measurement selection function:} The relative performance of RBF-HS versus HS-Tree appears to be largely independent of the number $\ld$ of computed minimal diagnoses as well as of the used measurement selection function (cf.\ Figs.~\ref{fig:results_card_SPL} and \ref{fig:results_card_ENT}). \item \emph{Performance improves for harder diagnosis problems:} The gain of using RBF-HS instead of HS-Tree gets the larger, the harder the considered diagnosis problem is.
+This suggests that the consumed amount of memory can practically be more or less arbitrarily limited by the definition of a suitable switch condition (which sets a memory limit that is not much lower than the---very low---memory requirement of standalone RBF-HS).
+These findings are theoretically supported by Theorem~\ref{thm:hbfhs:space_complexity_after_switch}. \item \emph{Performance independent of number of computed diagnoses and measurement quality criteria:} The relative performance of RBF-HS versus HS-Tree appears to be largely independent of the number $\ld$ of computed minimal diagnoses as well as of the used measurement quality criterion (cf.\ Figs.~\ref{fig:results_card_SPL} and \ref{fig:results_card_ENT}). \item \emph{Performance improves for harder diagnosis problems:} The gain of using RBF-HS instead of HS-Tree gets the larger, the harder the considered diagnosis problem is.
 This tendency can be clearly seen in Figs.~\ref{fig:results_card_SPL} and \ref{fig:results_card_ENT}, where the ontologies on the x-axis are sorted in ascending order of RBF-HS's memory reduction achieved, for each value of $\ld$.
-Note that roughly the same group of (more difficult / easy to solve) diagnosis problems ranks high / low for all values of $\ld$. \item \emph{Performance dependent on diagnosis preference criterion:} The discussion of the results so far concentrated on the consistently good results attained by RBF-HS for the minCard probability setting.
-In case of the maxProb setting, we see a pretty different picture, where time is more or less traded one-to-one for space, i.e., $k$ orders of magnitude savings in space against HS-Tree require approximately $k$ orders of magnitude more runtime of RBF-HS (blue and orange bars roughly equal).
-The reason for this performance degradation in case of maxProb is a known property of Korf's RBFS algorithm to perform relatively poorly when original $f$-values (in our case: probabilities) of nodes vary only slightly \cite{hatem2015recursive} (cf.\ Sec.~\ref{sec:time_complexity}).
+Note that roughly the same group of (more difficult / easy to solve) diagnosis problems ranks high / low for all values of $\ld$. \item \emph{Performance dependent on diagnosis preference criterion:} The discussion of the results so far concentrated on the consistently good results attained by RBF-HS for the minCard setting.
+In case of the maxProb setting, we see a pretty different picture, where time was more or less traded one-to-one for space, i.e., $k$ orders of magnitude savings in space against HS-Tree required approximately $k$ orders of magnitude more runtime of RBF-HS (blue and orange bars roughly equal).
+The reason for this performance degradation in case of maxProb is a known property of Korf's RBFS algorithm to perform relatively poorly when original $f$-values (in our case: probabilities) of nodes vary only slightly \cite{hatem2015recursive} (cf.\ \ref{sec:time_complexity}).
 As a result, RBF-HS suffers from too many ``mind shifts'' and spends most of the time doing backtracking and re-exploration steps while making very little progress in the search tree.